syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Security.md

 {% highlight XAMARIN %}
 //"App" is the class of Portable project
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
-//Opens an existing document through constructor of `WordDocument` class WordDocument document = new WordDocument(assembly.GetManifestResourceStream("XamarinFormsApp1.Assets.Test.docx"),FormatType.Automatic);
+//Opens an existing document through constructor of WordDocument class WordDocument document = new WordDocument(assembly.GetManifestResourceStream("Sample.Assets.Template.docx"),FormatType.Automatic);
 //Encrypts the Word document with a password document.EncryptDocument("password");
 //Saves the Word document to MemoryStream
 MemoryStream stream = new MemoryStream();
 document.Save(stream, FormatType.Docx);
-//Save the stream as a file in the device and invoke it for viewing Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Sample.docx", "application/msword", stream);
+//Saves the stream as a file in the device and invoke it for viewing Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Sample.docx", "application/msword", stream);
 //Closes the document instance document.Close();

 //Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 {% endhighlight %}